mauriciomani/odyssey/README.md

 [![Package Status](https://img.shields.io/badge/status-dev-success)](https://github.com/mauriciomani/odyssey)

 <br>
 Odyssey makes super easy predicting either a single element or a whole file.
-We aim to be "cloud agnostic", however currently only working on Sagemaker (endpoint deployment and batch-transform).
+We aim to be "cloud agnostic", however currently only working on Sagemaker (endpoint deployment and batch-transform) and currently working on serverless AWS lambda's.
-This is as simple as Cookiecooter command line file making, combined with AWS bring your own to **easily deploy machine learning models**.
+This is as simple as Cookiecooter command line file making, combined with AWS bring your own to easily deploy machine learning models.
+Yeah, we are a command line tool!
 <br>
 It is as simple as: